The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Improving the quality of sleep - especially if the cold bath is taken at the end of the day, promoting natural cooling of the body and making it easier to fall asleep
+Improve sleep quality — especially when the cold plunge is done at the end of the day, helping the body cool naturally and making it easier to fall asleep

-As part of a balanced approach to recovery - along with active rest, stretching and, for example, a sauna - cold baths can extend the longevity of sports practice.
+As part of a balanced approach to recovery — alongside active rest, stretching and, for example, sauna — cold plunging can extend the longevity of your athletic practice.

 -

-For muscle recovery, the ideal is to take a cold shower within 30 to 60 minutes after training.
+For muscle recovery, the ideal is to plunge within 30 to 60 minutes after training.

 -

-If the focus is on gaining muscle mass, it may be better to wait a few hours, as some research suggests that immediate cold may slightly reduce signs of hypertrophy.
+If your focus is muscle hypertrophy, it may be better to wait a few hours, since some research suggests that immediate cold may slightly reduce hypertrophy signalling.

 2. Temperature and duration